Riwuko/inzynierka-django-server/README.md

 <br>

 **Graphql endpoint:**<br>
-The graphql endpoint is also available.
+The graphql endpoint is also available.<br>
 `/graphql/` accessible queries are analogous to devices endpoints <br>

 ### How can you add to database